echefuru/Lucky-Aces/README.md

 ## Usage
 * * *
 ## License
+This project is licensed under the CC0-1.0 license.
+See the [LICENSE](./LICENSE) file for more details.
 * * *
 ## Feedback
 Feedback is always welcomed!
 You can give us feedback via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).<be>